brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 Time that the FairPlay license was requested.

-This time is stored as an NSNumber representing the of seconds since the standard `NSDate` reference date.
+This time is stored as an NSNumber representing the of seconds since the standard `Date` reference date.
-You can generate an `NSDate` object from this number with: `-[NSDate dateWithTimeIntervalSinceReferenceDate:]`.
+You can generate an `Date` object from this number with: `Date.init(timeIntervalSinceReferenceDate:)`.

 **`kBCOVOfflineVideoDownloadStartTimePropertyKey`**

 Time that the offline video download was requested.

-This time is stored as an NSNumber representing the number of seconds since the standard `NSDate` reference date.
+This time is stored as an NSNumber representing the number of seconds since the standard `Date` reference date.
 This value is useful when sorting by the time each download process started.
-You can generate an `NSDate` object from this number with: `-[NSDate dateWithTimeIntervalSinceReferenceDate:]`.
+You can generate an `Date` object from this number with: `Date.init(timeIntervalSinceReferenceDate:)`.

 **`kBCOVOfflineVideoDownloadEndTimePropertyKey`**

 Time that the offline video download completed (whether normally, cancelled, or failed).

-This time is stored as an NSNumber representing the number of seconds since the standard `NSDate` reference date.
+This time is stored as an NSNumber representing the number of seconds since the standard `Date` reference date.
 This value is useful when sorting by the time each download completes.
 This value is not set until the download completes.
-You can generate an `NSDate` object from this number with: `-[NSDate dateWithTimeIntervalSinceReferenceDate:]`.
+You can generate an `Date` object from this number with: `Date.init(timeIntervalSinceReferenceDate:)`.

 **`kBCOVOfflineVideoLicenseAbsoluteExpirationTimePropertyKey`**

 Time that the offline video download will expire if using a FairPlay license.
 This value is only stored with version 6.2.2 and later of the iOS Native Player SDK.

 This time is stored as an NSNumber representing the number of seconds since the standard `NSDate` reference date.
 This value is set every time a FairPlay license is acquired.
-You can generate an `NSDate` object from this number with: `-[NSDate dateWithTimeIntervalSinceReferenceDate:]`.
+You can generate an `Date` object from this number with: `Date.init(timeIntervalSinceReferenceDate:)`.

 **`kBCOVOfflineVideoOnlineSourceURLPropertyKey`**